Room Architecture

 Architecture in transition

-ER: In my opinion, young architects are asking themselves some common questions, driven by an awareness of the various crises we are facing: climatic, environmental, social, and economic.
+ER: In my opinion, there are common questions that many young architects are asking themselves, driven by an awareness of the various crises we are facing: climatic, environmental, social, and economic.
 These questions can be broken down into several areas.

 Bridging disciplines through collaboration

-I teach at Ăcole SpĂŠciale d'Architecture, where I lead a masterâs studio focused on the reuse of a metropolitan building typeâneglected tower blocks facing the periphery of Paris.
-I ask students to develop a vocabulary for the reuse of these buildings.
+I teach at Ăcole SpĂŠciale d'Architecture in Paris, where I led last year a masterâs studio focused on the reuse of a metropolitan building typeâneglected tower blocks facing the periphery of Paris.
+I asked students to develop a vocabulary for the reuse of these buildings.
 What do we do with structures that are often overlooked or undervalued?
 How do we transform inherited buildings?

 Building new vocabularies